nkxxll/oneoffprojs/README.md

 ## prompt manager

-- manage pre-written prompts for coding agents
+- manage and pre-write prompts for coding agents
-- poc works
+- input them via Tmux into the window where your agent is currently running
-- some TODOs still 🚧
+- for the best experience assign a keymap in your `tmux.conf`